postmanlabs/sails-mysql-transactions/README.md

 };
 ```

-## Additional Configurations
+## Additional Configurations and Features

-`queryCaseSensitive` when set to true, disables the feature where waterline performs case insensitive queries.
+1. `queryCaseSensitive` when set to true, disables the feature where waterline performs case insensitive queries.
 (Note
 that it ises `wlNext` options for waterline-sequel.)

+2. The bundled waterline adds additional feature to do the following
+  - `Model.<function:operate>().populateSome(Object<association:criteria>);` allows you to populate multiple
+    associations in one call.
+It also accepts array of associations as argument
+  - `.populate` on Models accepts `select: []` as part of criteria parameter.
+  - Model deletion does not fetch full model data during deletion.

 ## Contributing